top of page

 Leave Wild Areas

-Resist the urge to rake every fallen leaf and trim all the excess branches, as these can give wildlife a habitat for many native butterflies and other wildlife, who spend the cold months tucked beneath debris or hidden behind branches.
-Piles of logs can also act as thermal refuge, hibernation spots and nesting sites for ground-nesting creatures, effectively transforming your garden into a biodiverse habitat.
+Resist the urge to rake every fallen leaf and trim all the excess branches.
+These can provide wildlife with a habitat for many native butterflies and other creatures that spend the cold months tucked beneath debris or hidden behind branches.
+Piles of logs can also act as thermal refuge, hibernation spots, and nesting sites for ground-nesting creatures, effectively transforming your garden into a biodiverse habitat.

 Add Artificial Homes

-Add artificial homes such as bat houses and hedgehog houses in appropriate locations.
-A hedgehog house tucked into a quiet corner provides a safe place for hibernation and raising hoglets, offering support to a species currently in decline due to habitat fragmentation.
-For birds, different species prefer specific hole sizes and heights, so selecting or building a nesting box tailored to local species will be better.
+Consider adding artificial homes such as bat houses and hedgehog houses in appropriate locations.
+A hedgehog house tucked into a quiet corner provides a safe place for hibernation and raising hoglets, supporting a species currently in decline due to habitat fragmentation.
+For birds, different species prefer specific hole sizes and heights, so selecting or building a nesting box tailored to local species will be beneficial.

 Wildlife-Friendly Maintenance